Kimi-Toshiko/learning-projects/README.md

 # learning-projects
-Simple projeects for renewing things
+Simple projects for renewing memory on front-end web-development